-Additional responsibilities including administering neuropsychological and psychodiagnostic evaluations for adult patients with neuropsychiatric disorders, performing comprehensive evaluations of children and adolescents in an outpatient learning clinic, and participating in a neurobehavioral consultation team.
+Additional responsibilities include administering neuropsychological and psychodiagnostic evaluations for adult and geriatric patients with neuropsychiatric disorders in an outpatient clinic, collaborating with the Memory Disorders Clinic, and participating in a neurobehavioral consultation team.

 Extensive didactic programming offered through McLean Hospital and Harvard Medical School includes neuropsychology topics, geriatric psychiatry, neuroradiology, neurology, and projective testing.
 Individual and group supervision is provided in accordance with APA and licensing requirements.
 Research opportunities are available dependent upon the fellow’s area of interest.
 Fellows will have academic appointments at Harvard Medical School and are offered a salary and full medical benefits.

-Application materials include a completed fellowship application, a curriculum vitae, a letter of interest, three letters of recommendation, and two sample neuropsychological reports.
+Application materials include a completed fellowship application, a curriculum vitae, a letter of interest, three letters of recommendation, and one sample neuropsychological report.
 All materials must be received by stated December deadline of each year and in-person interviews are conducted in January.

 Applicants must complete all requirements from an APA-approved doctoral program by the fellowship start date of September 1.